Hidden Gems: 12 Lesser-Known Accounting Scholarships Worth Thousands

 Reviewed by Tyler Denton

-While mainstream accounting scholarship guides extensively cover AICPA, corporate programs, and major diversity initiatives, a parallel ecosystem of lesser-known funding opportunities operates largely beneath the radar of most accounting students.
+While mainstream accounting scholarship extensively covers the AICPA, corporate programs, and major diversity initiatives, a parallel ecosystem of lesser-known funding opportunities operates largely beneath the radar of most accounting students.
 These overlooked scholarships—memorial funds, regional society chapter awards, industry-specific programs, and family foundations—collectively represent millions in unclaimed educational funding annually.

 Our research has identified a dozen unique sources providing relatively unknown scholarship opportunities.
 Many receive fewer than 30 applications annually despite offering awards ranging from $1,500 to $15,000.